 Families!
 Collect your Banner Bingo activity from the Info Desk on arrival.

-Part of PHM’s 2022 and 2023 programme exploring the history of disabled people’s rights and activism through a co-curated programme of exhibitions, events and activity.
+Part of PHM’s co-curated programme of activity exploring the history of disabled people’s rights and activism.